NickDeChip/Chip8/README.md

 # How To Use

-To run open the .exe for your OS
+Run : go run ./cmd/chip8/main.go

 # Key Map